Does Your Legal Tech Include Time Tracking and Billing Software for Lawyers?

 - Management of client trust account/retainer accounts.

-- Reporting features that track productivity and profitability.
+- Data analytics and reporting features that track productivity and profitability.

 Chaos costs money